DataDog/documentation/content/en/error_tracking/explorer.md

 ## Suspected Cause

-Suspected Cause provides an initial label assigned to issues at the time of their creation, representing the first hypothesis a developer may have regarding the root cause of an error.
+Suspected Cause assigns a label to issues at creation time, representing the first hypothesis a developer may have regarding the root cause of an error.
 This preliminary classification helps teams streamline their troubleshooting efforts and enhances their understanding of recurring problems.

 The Suspected Cause can be one of the following categories: